 Capital gains tax (CGT) is effectively a tax on the profit you’ve made on the house – the sale price minus whatever you paid for it.
 The costs involved in selling it such as the estate agent’s fees can be deducted before the calculation is made.
 There’s also an annual allowance which is calculated by the tax office.
 The CGT rate varies between 19% and 23% depending on the size of the gain.

 You may be exempt from paying CGT if you have lived in Spain for three years and you reinvest your money from the sale of your main home into another main home (which you must then live in for the next three years).
-This home can be in any EU member state.
-Take financial advice.
+This home can be in any EU member state – however, as rules often change, we recommend you seek financial advice.

 Non-residents and taxes